ayago/skeleton-npm/README.md

 1. This project was created using `npm 10.2.5` and `node v18.18.0`.
 2. The global `node_modules` should be created where write permission is available.

+## Part 1: Writing the base code to support the three different approaches

 ### Creating the base to support ES6